-You don’t have to be Roger Federer or Phil Mickelson to have it.
-Even if you’ve never played a set of tennis or a round of golf, you can still suffer from these elbow injuries.
+You don’t have to be Roger Federer or Tiger Woods to have it.
+Even if you’ve never played a set of tennis or a round of golf, you can still suffer from Tennis Elbow or Golfer’s Elbow.
 Tennis Elbow and Golfer’s Elbow are both overuse injuries that are caused by any activity that requires repetitive motion of the arm and wrist.
 The difference between the two conditions lies in where the elbow is inflamed.

 Both Tennis Elbow and Golfer’s Elbow are forms of epicondylitis, an inflammation of tendons that attach to the elbow.
 Tennis Elbow affects the lateral, or outside, epicondyle and Golfer’s Elbow affects the medial, or inside, epicondyle.